jon-heard/obsidian-inline-scripts-library/TEJS_state.md

-Shortcuts that let the user manage a session state.
-Effectively allows saving and loading data between sessions.
+This shortcut-file includes shortcuts that let the user manage a session state.
+Effectively allows saving and restoring data between sessions.

-Also, shortcuts that let the user manage "clips" of text (stored in session state).
+This shortcut-file also includes shortcuts that let the user manage "clips" of text.

-This shortcut file is used by other shortcut files to let them keep their states too.
+This shortcut file can be used by other shortcut files to help them save/restore their states.

+To save the session state, use the "state" shortcut (no parameters).
+This expands to a "state string", which represents the current session state, which you can leave as part of the note.
+To load the session state, copy the state string and pass it into the "state" shortcut.

 Enter the shortcut "help state" for reference.